How to Cite a Painting

 The Core Components of Paintings

-Before you can build a citation, you need to gather your materials.
-Finding the information for a painting is like a small treasure hunt.
+Before you can build a citation for a painting, you need to gather the required bibliographic data.
+Sourcing this documentary information is similar to researching other source types, and the methodical approach is the same.
+For guidance on citing written sources alongside visual ones, see this guide on how to cite an article in an essay.
 Whether you’re standing in a gallery or looking at a museum’s online collection, the details are usually close by.
 Look for the little plaque next to the artwork in a museum or the detailed description section on a webpage.
 These are your sources.
 The process of citing is simply organizing this information into a specific format.

 A quick note: Always try to find the official information from the holding institution, like the Metropolitan Museum of Art in New York, rather than a random blog post.
 The official source is more likely to be accurate.